By Staff Writer

-Prerequisites are the foundation courses students take before beginning their nursing curricula, and they vary from school to school.
-It is common for an online associate degree in nursing programs may require an applicant’s high school coursework to include four years of English, two years of math, and a year each of biology and chemistry (with accompanying lab components).
+Prerequisites are the foundational courses students take before beginning their nursing curricula and they vary from school to school.
+It is common for an online associate degree in nursing program to require four years of high school coursework in English, two years of math, and a year each of biology and chemistry with accompanying lab components.

-Once enrolled, nursing students are typically required to take one to two semesters of college-level English composition, college algebra, and introductory courses in sociology, psychology, microbiology, and medical terminology.
+Once enrolled, nursing students usually take college-level English composition, college algebra, and introductory courses in sociology, psychology, microbiology, and medical terminology.
 Some programs may also have prerequisites in pharmacology, anatomy and physiology, and nutrition.
-Transfer students may be required to have taken background classes in math, a lab science (such as chemistry or anatomy and physiology), and a social sciences course (such as psychology or sociology).
+Transfer students may need background classes in math, a lab science such as chemistry or physiology, and a social sciences course like psychology or sociology.

-When evaluating potential associate degree in nursing online programs, it is prudent to check with each institution to verify its enrollment requirements and/or specific prerequisites to find a school that meets your needs.
+When evaluating potential online programs for your associate degree in nursing, it is prudent to check with individual institutions to verify enrollment requirements and prerequisites.

 What Will I Learn in an Online ADN Program?

-Typically, online associate nursing degree programs include courses that develop students’ communications and patient assessment skills, help them understand human anatomy and disease management, and teach them how to create a patient care plan.
-Before students begin clinical rotations, they learn how the body works and how medications treat disease.
-Learners also master the proper medical terminology to describe a patient’s condition.
+Typically, online associate nursing degree programs include courses that develop communication and patient assessment skills, helping students understand human anatomy and disease management and teaching them how to create patient care plans.
+Before students begin clinical rotations, they learn about the body works and how medications work.
+Learners also master proper medical terminology for describing patient conditions.

-While the curriculum varies by school, online programs blend medical, technical, and clinical learning to prepare students for work in the real world.
-Students can expect to take the courses listed below at most accredited online associate nursing programs include some or all of the following courses.
+While curricula vary by school, online programs blend medical, technical, and clinical learning to prepare students for successful careers.
+Students can expect to take courses like those listed below in most accredited online associate nursing programs include some or all of the following courses.

 Anatomy and Physiology

 This course covers the cells, tissues, organs, and systems in a healthy human body.
 It also discusses how these components work together to maintain homeostasis, which is the stable internal environment needed for cells to function correctly.

-Skills Gained: Students learn how the body works and the impact of diseases on the body’s systems.
-They also learn to use accurate medical terminology to describe their patients’ conditions.
+Skills Gained: Students learn how the body works and the impact of diseases on the body's systems.
+They also learn to use accurate medical terminology to describe conditions.